 The 194th, with D Company, was moved, the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
 On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and to guard beaches.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.

 On December 26, D Company was covering a withdrawal at the Agno River.
 The tankers were ordered to hold the line with 25 tanks and half-tracks.
 Holding the line, the tanks came under a barrage from Japanese artillery.
-According to Hourigan, one shell exploded near where he and others were standing and knocked them off their feet.
+According to Kenneth Hourigan, one shell exploded near where he and others were standing and knocked them off their feet.
 When they came to their senses they found that Crate was wounded.
-Kenneth Hourigan put Crate on his tank and attempted to get him to an aid station.
-While doing this, his tank ran into a car full of Filipinos who promised to get Crate first aid, so he turned Crate over to them.
+Hourigan stated he put Crate on his tank and the crew attempted to get him to an aid station.
+While doing this, the tank ran into a car full of Filipinos who promised to get Crate first aid, so they turned Crate over to the Filipinos.
 Whether or not this was done is not known.
 Hourigan stated that he saw the car pass his tank a couple of times.
 He didn’t know it at the time, but the bridges that the company was between had been destroyed.
 Hourigan stated that he never knew what happened to Crate.

 PFC Crate D. Anderson was reported Missing in Action and was reported to have died on Friday, December 26, 1941.
-It is not known where he was buried, but after the war in 1948, his remains were positively identified and returned to the United States at the request of his family.
+It is not known where he was buried, but it may have been in a local cemetery.
+After the war in 1948, his remains were positively identified and returned to the United States at the request of his family.